Comment on New and Revised Standards

 DOCUMENTS FOR REVIEW AND COMMENT

-C63 (Proposed Draft)—Laboratory Support for Pain Management.
-This guideline includes information for medical laboratories and clinical practices that provide services for pain management.
-This draft document is available to the public for review and comment for 60 days (26 July to 25 September 2017).
+M48 (Proposed Draft)—Laboratory Detection and Identification of Mycobacteria.
+This guideline provides recommendations for medical mycobacteriology laboratories on the optimal approach for diagnosis of mycobacterial infections.
+This draft document is available to the public for review and comment for 60 days (1 March to 30 April 2018).

-M02 (Proposed Draft)—Performance Standards for Antimicrobial Disk Susceptibility Tests.
-This standard covers the current recommended methods for disk susceptibility testing and criteria for quality control testing.
-This draft document is available to the public for review and comment for 60 days (18 August to 16 October 2017).
+M44 (Proposed Draft)—Method for Antifungal Disk Diffusion Susceptibility Testing of Yeast.
+This guideline provides an established methodology for disk diffusion testing of Candida spp., along with recommendations for results interpretation and quality control testing.
+This draft document is available to the public for review and comment for 60 days (10 April to 8 June 2018).

 The review and comment period provides an opportunity for the public to offer input on draft consensus documents.
 At the end of the 60-day review and comment period, the committee that developed the document is required to review and provide responses to all comments received and revise the draft document as appropriate.